Visualization of the question, "What is DMT?"

 What Is DMT?

-Hallucinogens like dimethyltryptamine (DMT), lysergic acid diethylamide (LSD), and psilocybin—or magic mushrooms—have been around for many years and have been used as part of religious practices or recreationally to bring a person to an altered state of consciousness.
+Hallucinogens like dimethyltryptamine (n dimethyltryptamine dmt), lysergic acid diethylamide (LSD), and psilocybin—or magic mushrooms—have been around for many years and have been used as part of religious practices or recreationally to bring a person to an altered state of consciousness.
 Some of these drugs are even being studied to treat mental health conditions such as depression.
+DMT, first synthesized in 1931 with its hallucinogenic properties confirmed in 1956, has a long history of intrigue and study.
 As with any drug, it is typically unsafe to use DMT without the guidance of a medical professional.
 But what is DMT?
 Learn more about this drug, its legal status, potential for addiction, and how to tell if someone uses DMT.

 Dimethyltryptamine is a powerful hallucinogenic drug found naturally in certain plants and animals.
-It is the primary psychoactive ingredient in the plant ayahuasca, causing intense, overwhelming hallucinations that last for under an hour.
+It is the primary psychoactive ingredient in the plant brew known as psychedelic ayahuasca, causing intense, overwhelming hallucinations that last for under an hour.
+DMT is also produced endogenously in the body—a process known as dmt production—with research showing its synthesis in the pineal gland, rat brain, and more broadly throughout the mammalian brain.
+Classified as a classical psychedelic, DMT’s unique effects often set it apart from other psychedelics like psilocybin and LSD.

 DMT is extracted, then consumed using one of the following methods: